NandaniJS08/moneywise-finlit-platform/README.md

 - Theory-heavy and disengaging
 - Disconnected from real-life decision-making
 - Inaccessible without consistent internet access
-- Unable to measure actual learning outcomes
+- Unable to measure real learning outcomes

-MoneyWise addresses these gaps by converting **financial behavior into gameplay**, allowing users to learn by making decisions and seeing real consequences.
+MoneyWise addresses these gaps by converting **financial behavior into gameplay**, allowing users to learn by making decisions and experiencing real consequences.

 ---